-- Crockpot stuffing is a foolproof recipe that’s not only safer than stuffing a bird, it frees up oven space for other side dishes!
+- Slow cooker stuffing is a foolproof recipe that’s not only safer than stuffing a bird, but it also frees up oven space for other side dishes!

-- Both the bird and the stuffing cook faster when stuffing is cooked in a Crockpot.
+- The turkey will cook faster when stuffing is cooked in a Crockpot.

-- Everyone loves a heaping side of homemade stuffing with a festive Turkey dinner.
+- It’s a holiday favorite.
+Everyone loves a heaping side of homemade stuffing with a festive turkey dinner.
 But don’t stop there!
-It’s also delicious beside chicken breasts, pork chops, or even some hearty chicken parmesan meatballs.
+It’s also delicious with chicken breasts, pork chops, or even some hearty chicken parmesan meatballs.

 Ingredients and Variations

-BREAD CUBES: Store bough dried bread cubes are super convenient, but making them from scratch is also easy.
-Use regular sandwich bread, whole wheat, or sourdough and cut the cubes to an equal size and shape.
-Set bread out on the counter to dry for a couple days, or place in a low heated oven spread out on a baking sheet.
-PRO TIP: Pre-purchased dried cubes may need more broth, add a little at a time.
+Bread Cubes – Store-bought dried bread cubes are super convenient, but making them from scratch is also easy.
+Use regular sandwich bread, whole wheat, or sourdough, and cut the cubes to an equal size and shape.
+Set bread out on the counter to dry for a couple of days, or place in a warm oven spread out on a baking sheet.

-BUTTER: Choose real butter over margarine, and add a bit of bacon grease for extra flavor if available.
-Olive oil, avocado oil, or coconut oil will also work.
+Butter – Choose real butter over margarine, and add a bit of bacon drippings for extra flavor if available.
+Olive oil, avocado oil, or extra refined coconut oil will also work.

-SEASONINGS: Season cubed and dried bread with store-bought or homemade poultry seasoning.
-Freshly chopped rosemary, sage, thyme and parsley would make a wonderful addition.
-And it only takes about 1 tablespoon chopped fresh herbs for a boost of flavor that tastes amazing!
+Seasonings – Season cubed and dried bread with store-bought or homemade poultry seasoning.
+Freshly chopped rosemary, sage, thyme, and parsley would make a wonderful addition.
+And it only takes about 1 tablespoon of chopped fresh herbs for a boost of flavor that tastes amazing!